 - Self-care fitness massagers.
 They’ll curse your name while using it—but thank you once they’re done and that tight area is more relaxed.
 There are different styles of massagers ranging in price and method, such as a foam roller, massage stick or massage ball and more.

 - Performance clothing.
 Recovery sandals or reflective gear can come in handy for anyone who’s active.
-Members can earn back in CAA Dollars for online purchases at sports retailers Altitude Sports (4%) and Atmosphere (6%).
+Members can earn back in CAA Dollars for online purchases at sports retailer Altitude Sports (4%).

 - Golf stuff.
 While golf clubs or shoes may be too personal to get as a gift, golf clothing and accessories are great options.
 BCAA Members save 10% on regular priced clothing and accessories at participating GolfBC golf shops.